Piezoelectric Soft Robot Inchworm Motion by Tuning Ground Friction through Robot Shape: Quasi-Static Modeling and Experimental Validation: Soft Body Robot Model: Shape

 \subsubsection{Summary of the model}

-When voltages are applied to the actuators, some parts of the robot will be flat on the ground, and the other parts will lift off.
-In this section, we develop a model that predicts the shape considering gravity.
-Without gravity, the shape in each section is simply determined by piezoelectricity.
-The key property of the model is a self-consistent approach to determine which part of the robot is suspended.
+When voltages are applied to the actuators, some parts of the robot are flat on the ground, and other parts lift off.
+In this section, we develop a model that predicts the shape considering piezoelectricity and gravity.
+The key property of the model is a self-consistent approach to determining which part of the robot lifts off the ground.

-We applied the model to different scenarios: a single actuator clamped on the ground bending up, three actuators shrinking like an inchworm, and a five-actuator inchworm robot, as in Fig. \ref{fig:experiment:robot-motion-design}.
+We developed the model following a ``bottom-up'' approach in three steps: (1) a single actuator clamped on one end; (2) three actuators bending to compress in length like an inchworm; and (3) a five-actuator inchworm robot, as in Fig.~\ref{fig:experiment:robot-motion-design}.

 Our modeling is based on the Euler-Bernoulli small-amplitude model of displacement $y$ versus the lateral position $x$.
-In such a model, for an actuator with a single applied voltage, the shape is determined by: \begin{enumerate} \item Piezoelectric effect: $d^{2}y/dx^{2}=\gamma V$, where $V$ is the applied voltage, and $\gamma$ is a constant related with material properties.
-See Appendix \ref{subsec:model:bending-mechanism} for details. \item Distributed load $q$ (mass per length): $d^{4}y/dx^{4}=qg/EI$, where $EI$ is the effective flexural rigidity of the trimorph structure (Appendix \ref{subsec:model:bending-mechanism}). \item External vertical force $F$: $d^{3}y/dx^{3}=F/EI$. \item Discrete mass m: discontinuity in $d^{3}y/dx^{3}$ equals $-mg/EI$ \end{enumerate} The model must be applied piecewise because the actuator voltage changes from one section to another, and because in some sections the actuator is laying on the ground, so the ground is applying a vertical force on the actuator.
+In such a model, for an actuator with a single applied voltage, the shape is determined by the following physical effects: \begin{enumerate}[label=(\roman*)] \item Piezoelectric effect: $\frac{d^{2}y}{dx^{2}}=\gamma V$, where $V$ is the applied voltage, and $\gamma$ is a constant related with material properties with a unit of $\text{m}^{-1}\cdot\text{V}^{-1}$.
+See Appendix \ref{subsec:model:bending-mechanism} for details. \item Distributed load $q$ (mass per length): $\frac{d^{4}y}{dx^{4}}=\frac{qg}{EI}$, where $EI$ is the effective flexural rigidity of our three-layer (tri-morph) structure (Appendix \ref{subsec:model:bending-mechanism}). \item Discrete external vertical force $F$: $\frac{d^{3}y}{dx^{3}}=\frac{F}{EI}$. \item Discrete load mass $m$: discontinuity in $\frac{d^{3}y}{dx^{3}}=-\frac{mg}{EI}$ ($g$ is the gravitational constant). \end{enumerate} The model must be applied piecewise because the actuator voltage changes from one section to another, and because in some sections the actuator is laying on the ground, whereby the ground applies a vertical force on the actuator.